david-rockwood/fimpad/README.md

 FIMpad requires a connection to an LLM server that provides an OpenAI-compatible endpoint.
 By default, FIMpad expects this endpoint at `http://localhost:8080`.
 This base URL can be changed in the FIMpad settings window.

-Currently, FIMpad is known to work best with `llama.cpp`’s `llama-server`.
+Currently, FIMpad is only tested with `llama.cpp`’s `llama-server`.
 A recent build of `llama.cpp` is recommended, available at:
 ```
 https://github.com/ggml-org/llama.cpp
 ```